Skip to content

 • Medications: NSAIDs (ibuprofen, naproxen) or other anti-inflammatories as recommended by your doctor

-• Lifestyle factors: Sleep quality, stress management, and diet all influence systemic inflammation
+• Lifestyle factors: Sleep quality, stress management, and diet all influence inflammation

 • Anti-inflammatory diet: Omega-3 fatty acids, colorful vegetables, fruits, limiting processed foods